Getting Your Private Pilot License – The Gear

 So while creating this guide, I came across some new companies making great headsets.
 Like most people, I knew about the Bose headsets, the ones from David Clark, Sennheiser, Lightspeed,… But there are a lot of other great options on the market right now!

 Since I’ll be flying piston aircraft during my training, I want to make sure my ears are well protected with preferably an ANR (Active Noise Reduction) headset.
 To be able to fly or more than an hour without getting a headache, the headset should also be comfortable enough with not too much clamping force on my head.
-I own a cheap ASA HS1 headset, which works great, but I don’t quite like the clamping force on my head and ears after using it for longer than 45 minutes.
+I own an inexpensive ASA HS-1 Aviation Headset, which works great, but I don’t quite like the clamping force on my head and ears after using it for longer than 45 minutes.

 For my flight training, I decided to buy the Faro G2 ANR headset.
 The G2 offers ANR, comfortable leather ear seals and even an aux MP3/iPhone audio input and all of that for less than $400.
 I wrote a review about the headset which will be completed after my first flights with it!